Next Start

 What Is a Motorcycle Stator, and What Does a Stator Do on a Motorcycle?

-Stator vs Alternator: What Is the Difference?
+Stator vs. Alternator: What Is the Difference?

 When trying to understand the difference between a stator and an alternator, we first need to identify what specifically we are comparing.

-A motorcycle stator is a component of the electrical system that, when combined with a rotating magnet, creates AC current.
+A motorcycle stator is a component of the electrical system that, when combined with a rotating magnet, creates an AC current.
 Stators are inside the engine case.

-Stator vs. Motorcycle Alternator
+Stator vs. motorcycle alternator

 As stated above, a stator is one component of the motorcycle charging systems.
-Motorcycle alternator refers to a collection of components that includes the stator, but also includes magnets and a rectifier/regulator (devices that convert AC current to DC current and maintain steady output).
+Motorcycle alternator refers to a collection of components that includes the stator, but also includes magnets and a rectifier/regulator (devices that convert AC to DC current and maintain steady output).

-How to Test a Motorcycle Stator
+How To Test a Motorcycle Stator

 If a dead motorcycle battery causes a starting issue, we often assume the battery is faulty.
 Typically, this is correct, as motorcycle batteries fail more frequently than stators fail.
 However, before assuming the battery is at fault and installing a brand new one, an experienced technician will rule out the charging as the cause of the problem.